RGx01/home-assistant-Solax-Zappi-Octopus-Control/README.md

 ## Future Dev Work
 <ol>
 <li>Add functionality to set the 'Charge to Target SoC' dynamically based on a solar forecast.
 Currently low priority as Octopus offer 15p export rate where import is 7p so it makes sense to dump the battery before charging.</li>
-<li>Add functionality to discharge Solax battery prior to getting an Octopus dispatch.
-This will be particularly useful in summer months with large EV batteries that have less day light hours to charge overnight whilst maximising solar export during the day</li>
 </ol>

 ## Problems Found During Development